MAMware/court-jurdroids/README.md

     pip install -r requirements.txt
     ```

+#during first testing the requirements trigger dependecy issues, new files are being creating around this issue on upload v0.0.7.
+Recent updates: Ensuring that the tests directory is importable adding the _init_.py file.

 ### Backend Configuration (LLM Access)

 This tool is designed to be potentially adaptable to various LLM backends.
 The core configuration happens via environment variables and potentially configuration files (`config.yaml`).